"Truly, I say to you, as you did it to one of the least of these my brethren, you did it to me." Matthew 25:40

 LIBERIA - SCHOLARSHIPS (K-12)

 This money provides scholarships for 3 students to attend school for the year at one of the United Methodist sponsored schools in Liberia.

 UMCOR is dedicated to alleviating human suffering around the globe.
 Its work includes programs and projects in disaster response, health, sustainable agriculture, food security, relief supplies and more.
 It provides humanitarian relief when war, conflict, or natural disasters disrupt life to such an extent that those communities are unable to recover on their own.
 UMCOR spends 100% of designated donations on the projects our donors specify.

 Helen is a missionary of the General Board of Global Ministries of The United Methodist Church and serves as Director of the Department of General Education and Ministry of the UMC in Liberia.

-Connie, a native of Marshall, IL, teaches English in mainland China through the Amity Foundation.
+We help to support an Amity Foundation teacher who teaches English in mainland China.
 It is a United Methodist Advance Special, a Chinese organization started by Chinese Christians in 1985.
 Despite what many believe, the Chinese Christian Church is open to all and services are held regularly without interference from the government.